Terms / Policies / Procedures

-- A camper is expected to enter camp at the beginning of a session and remain until the end of the session.
-No reduction in cost can be made for late arrivals, early departures, or days missed.
+- No reduction in cost can be made for late arrivals, early departures, or days missed.
 We cannot split the sessions.

 - It is agreed that the camper will cooperate and accept camp guidance in standards of behavior.
 Failure to adhere to these standards may result in suspension or dismissal with no refund.